Responsible Advertising & Data Governance

 Publishers rely on Magnite’s technology to sell advertising inventory across a variety of channels and formats, including desktop, mobile, and CTV.
-We help the world’s leading agencies and brands reach millions of consumers transparently, efficiently, and safely, all while respecting privacy.
+We help the world’s leading agencies and brands reach millions of consumers in a transparent, efficient, and brand safe manner, while respecting end user privacy.

-Our advertisement quality guidelines provide guidance on the types of creatives permitted through our platforms.
-These guidelines cover legal compliance (including laws, and standards set by industry organizations such as NAI), ad and landing page behaviors, acceptable content, and bid response requirements.
+Our advertisement quality guidelines provide direction and baseline requirements on the types of creatives permitted through our platforms.
+These guidelines cover legal compliance (including laws, and standards set by industry organizations such as the NAI), ad and landing page behaviors, acceptable content, and bid response requirements.
 Magnite works closely with buyers to address concerns about any ad serving against undesired and/or malicious content.
 We also reserve the right to reject, suspend, or remove from our platforms any ad in our sole discretion.

 Magnite’s policies and guidelines relating to inventory quality, ad quality and privacy are available to the public and can be found here.